solo-fsw/sosxr-unity-timelineextensions/README.md

 # Timeline Tracks in Main Folder
 ## Animator
-The custom Animator Playable allows you to control the animations on an animator through Timeline.
+Control the animations on an Animator (simply!) through Timeline.

-It was always possible to control the Animator through Timeline, but you'd have to specify each animation from Timeline itself.
-This made blending between animations controlled on the Animator, and animations controlled through Timeline, quite difficult.
+This Timeline system looks through the Animator's states, and list each one as a dropdown in the Timeline Clip.
+This way, you can easily select the state you want to go to, and the duration of the transition.

-These custom playables are designed to control the Parameters specified on your Animator instead of the Animations themselves.
+These SOSXR custom playables are designed to control blend each animation on the Animator, and smoothly transition between them.
+It completely relies on 'CrossFade' between the animations.
-These custom playables should theoretically be able to work in conjunction with the standard Timeline Animation tracks.

-It completely relies on CrossFade the animation.
 This is a more robust way of handling animations than creating a spiderweb of transitions in the Animator.
 See [Tarodev's excellent tutorial](https://www.youtube.com/watch?v=ZwLekxsSY3Y&t=1s) on how it works.

-Simply put: it looks through the Animator's states, and list each one as a dropdown in the Timeline Clip.
-This way, you can easily select the state you want to go to, and the duration of the transition.

-A quick note of caution: it is advised to have the animator transition into an idle animation (bonuspoints if you call it 'Idle') from the get go.
-And then use this Timeline feature to have it smoothly transition into a desired animation.
+You don't __need__ any of the transitions in you Animator Controller, my advice is to remove them.
+If they are required elsewhere they can stay, but keep in mind where they might interfere / add to / compete with this system.
+The simplest solution is remove all the transitions between states, except for the one from the 'Entry' to a basic Idle animation.
+This will be the state that your character will move into once the scene loads.

+### Usage
+- Add an Animator Track (SOSXR.TimelineExtensions > Animator Track).
+- Click 'Add Animator Clip'.
+- Use the dropdowns in the inspector to choose which animation (state) will be chosen:
+      - Animation State when clip STARTS
+      - Animation State when clip ENDS.
+By default it will select the 'Layer Default State' (the one in the Animator Controller with the arrow running from 'Entry') as the 'Animation State when clip ENDS'.
+If you don't add a state to transition to at the end of the clip, it will keep playing that animation, forever.
+- Use the ease-in and ease-out times to blend between animations.
+Note that the blending of the END state starts when ease-out starts, and is finished exactly when the clip is done.

+### Small word of caution
+It may look like you can blend animations by dragging one Timeline clip over the other... but with this one you cannot.
+Don't.

 Also: name the Animator's states in a way that makes sense to you.
 This way, you can easily find the state you want to go to.

+Lastly: only use one layer in the Animator Controller.

 ## Enhanced Audio

+## Extender

 ## Interact